Medically reviewed by Amanda Savage, edited 20/07/2023

 Other Causes of Pelvic Organ Prolapses

-- chronic lung disease such as bronchitis or asthma, or smoking, all of which can cause a persistent and heavy cough which puts pressure on the pelvic floor muscles
+- chronic lung disease such as bronchitis or asthma, or smoking, all of which can cause a persistent and heavy cough which puts pressure on the pelvic floor muscles and other support tissues

-- connective tissue or collagen disorders such as lupus or rheumatoid arthritis could possibly be a risk factor
+- connective tissue or collagen disorders such as lupus or rheumatoid arthritis

 - having had previous surgery for abdominal hernias

 - being overweight or obese from a very young age